-India became independent on 15th August 1947.
+India became independent on August 15, 1947.
 However, by this time, India didn’t have any constitution of its own, rather the laws were majorly based upon the modified colonial Government of India Act 1935.
-Then, it was on 29th August 1947, a separate resolution was passed for appointing the drafting committee.
+Then, it was on August 29, 1947, a separate resolution was passed for appointing the drafting committee.
 This committee was responsible for the creation of a permanent constitution of our country.
-And Dr. B.R.
+And Dr B.R.
 Amedakar was chosen as the chairman under whose guidance India entered a new world of glory and success.
 So, while the Independence day mainly celebrates India’s independence, the Republic Day celebrates the implementation of India’s constitution.

 You can witness the Republic Day celebrations live at Rajpath with a ticket.
 Tickets can be purchased from the following counters that have been placed at the below-mentioned places in Delhi.